what is cma

 Financial Analyst: Responsible for providing insight into and making forecasts that might be used in driving strategic decisions.

-Management Accountant: Responsible for overseeing the financial operations of the company and ensuring that they comply with all applicable financial regulations.
+Management Accountant: Responsible for overseeing the company’s financial operations and ensuring that they comply with all applicable financial regulations.

 Industry Specializations